Toggle: English / Spanish

 - If blood flow is stopped for longer than a few seconds, the brain cannot get oxygen.
 Brain cells can die, causing permanent damage.

 Symptoms may begin suddenly after each stroke.
-Some people with MID may improve for short periods, and then decline after having more silent strokes.
+Some people with vascular dementia may improve for short periods, and then decline after having more silent strokes.

 Early symptoms of dementia can include:

 - Difficulty performing tasks that used to come easily, such as balancing a checkbook, playing games (such as bridge), and learning new information or routines